Ph and Cleanser

 WHAT ARE SOAPS?

-As per FDA, to be regulated as a ‘soap’, the product must be composed mainly of the ‘alkali salts of fatty acids’ i.e., the material you get when fats and oils are combined with alkali such as ‘lye’.
+According to the FDA, for a product to be classified as a ‘soap’, it must primarily consist of ‘alkali salts of fatty acids’, which is the result of combining fats and oils with an alkali like ‘lye’.

-‘Syndet’, on the other hand, is actually a blend of two words ‘Synthetic’ and ‘Detergent’.
-It is essentially a cleansing product made by binding synthetic detergents.
+On the contrary, ‘Syndet’ is a combination of the words ‘Synthetic’ and ‘Detergent’.
+It refers to a cleansing product created by combining synthetic detergents.

-While both ‘Soap’ and ‘Syndet’ are cleansing agents, they tend to dissolve the natural protective fat layer on our skin as they cleanse it and yet the two are very different.
-Why?
-Read on!
+While both ‘Soap’ and ‘Syndet’ serve as cleansing agents, they both have the tendency to dissolve the skin's natural protective fat layer during the cleansing process, yet they are fundamentally different.
+Why is that?
+Keep reading!

 PH AND CLEANSERS!

-How about we start with understanding what pH stands for? pH or ‘potential hydrogen’ is a logarithmic scale that measures how acidic or alkaline a substance is!
-It ranges from 0 to 14 with values less than 7 indicating acidic nature, values over 7 indicating alkaline nature and 7 itself being neutral.
+Let’s begin by clarifying what pH represents. pH, or ‘potential hydrogen’, is a logarithmic scale that gauges the acidity or alkalinity of a substance!
+It ranges from 0 to 14, with values below 7 indicating acidity, values above 7 indicating alkalinity, and a value of 7 being neutral.

-Our skin has a natural thin protective layer commonly known as the ‘acid mantle’ or ‘skin barrier’.
-It is composed of the secretions of sweat glands, sebaceous glands (which secrete sebum), and breakdown of fatty acids by the good bacteria on our skin.
-The primary function of the skin barrier is to keep good things like moisture in and bad things like pollution, dirt, dust, debris and grime out.
+Our skin possesses a delicate protective layer commonly referred to as the ‘acid mantle’ or ‘skin barrier’.
+This layer is made up of secretions from sweat glands, sebaceous glands (which produce sebum), and the breakdown of fatty acids by beneficial bacteria residing on our skin.
+The main role of the skin barrier is to retain beneficial elements like moisture while keeping harmful substances such as pollution, dirt, dust, debris, and grime at bay.

-As the name ‘acid mantle’ suggests, our skin barrier is acidic in nature.
-A healthy skin has a slightly acidic pH i.e., 4.5 to 6.5 (for scalp its even low i.e., 3.5) which prevents harmful microbial growth on our skin and protects skin against environmental stressors.
+As the term ‘acid mantle’ implies, this skin barrier is acidic in nature.
+Healthy skin typically has a slightly acidic pH, ranging from 4.5 to 6.5 (with the scalp being even lower at around 3.5), which helps prevent the growth of harmful microbes and shields the skin from environmental stressors.

 PH OF CLEANSERS!

-As discussed above, cleansers can be broadly categorized as organic / natural soaps and synthetic detergents (syndets).
-The primary difference in these two categories is the manufacturing process.
-The former is a simple reaction between a plant oil and a strong alkali and is always alkaline in nature.
-Milder soaps have a pH of 8 – 10 while commercials soaps may soar up as high as 13 and are hence harsher on the skin.
-The latter on the other hand, is a result of a rather complex reaction based on petroleum and plant oils and have a pH lying between neutral to acidic.
+As previously mentioned, cleansers can be broadly divided into organic/natural soaps and synthetic detergents (syndets).
+The key distinction between these two categories lies in their manufacturing processes.
+Natural soaps are produced through a straightforward reaction between plant oils and a strong alkali, resulting in an alkaline nature.
+Milder soaps typically have a pH of 8 – 10, while commercial soaps can reach pH levels as high as 13, making them harsher on the skin.
+In contrast, syndets are produced through a more complex reaction involving petroleum and plant oils, resulting in a pH that ranges from neutral to acidic.

-JC handmade cold pressed organic soaps are meticulously formulated and have a pH between 8 – 9.
+JC handmade cold-pressed organic soaps are carefully crafted and maintain a pH level between 8 – 9.

 HOW DOES CLEANSING AFFECT THE PH OF THE SKIN?

-Whenever the skin comes in touch with an external component that has a pH higher or lower than its natural pH, it ends up altering the skin barrier’s natural pH level.
-However, as cleansers stay in contact with the skin for a very short duration, they only impact the pH briefly.
-Even water (with pH ranging from 6 to 8.5 depending on the source) tends to temporarily influence the acid mantle and thus the skin surface.
+Whenever the skin comes into contact with an external substance that has a pH level either above or below its natural pH, it results in a change to the skin barrier’s inherent pH balance.
+However, since cleansers are in contact with the skin for only a brief period, they only have a temporary effect on the pH.
+Even water, which can have a pH between 6 and 8.5 depending on its source, can momentarily affect the acid mantle and the skin's surface.

 DO CLEANSERS NEED TO BE PH BALANCED?

-The same study also proved that continuous use of real soaps doesn’t hamper the acid mantles natural ability to rebalance and maintain its mildly acidic nature.
-(Takagi, Y., et. al. [2014], "The Long-Term Use of Soap Does Not Affect the pH-Maintenance Mechanism of Human Skin" in Skin Research and Technology)
+Additionally, the same research demonstrated that the regular use of traditional soaps does not interfere with the acid mantle's natural capacity to restore and maintain its mildly acidic state.
+(Takagi, Y., et al. [2014], "The Long-Term Use of Soap Does Not Affect the pH-Maintenance Mechanism of Human Skin" in Skin Research and Technology)

 DOES TEMPORARY ALTERATION IN PH AFFECT SKIN HYDRATION?

-Cold pressed soaps, in fact, help enhance the skin's ability to trap the moisture owing to its high glycerine content.
-Pure soaps are the result of a chemical reaction between oils, water and lye and when combined, they transform into soap and glycerine with no lye remaining in the final product.
-Glycerine, which is a natural humectant, makes soaps moisturizing while cleansing.
-It exhibits excellent penetration and retention characteristics which keeps skin hydrated for long hours.
+Cold-pressed soaps, in fact, enhance the skin's capacity to retain moisture due to their high glycerin content.
+Pure soaps are created through a chemical reaction involving oils, water, and lye, which, when combined, transform into soap and glycerin, leaving no lye in the final product.
+Glycerin acts as a natural humectant, providing moisturizing properties while cleansing.
+It has excellent penetration and retention abilities, ensuring that the skin remains hydrated for extended periods.
 (Ventura, S. A. and Kasting, G. B. (2017), Dynamics of glycerine and water transport across human skin from binary mixtures.
 Int J Cosmet Sci, 39: 165-178.)

-Our well formulated, cold pressed soaps are super – fatted i.e., made with free oils / fatty acids which tends to compensate for the lipids and moisture that is washed off during cleansing.
-Their mild alkaline nature helps wash off the dirt gently without stripping off the moisture.
-In fact, one study compared 6 different types of cleansers varying from very alkaline to very acidic.
-The study found the following –
+Our carefully crafted, cold-pressed soaps are super-fatted, meaning they contain free oils or fatty acids that help replenish the lipids and moisture lost during cleansing.
+Their mildly alkaline nature allows them to gently remove dirt without stripping away moisture.
+In fact, one study evaluated six different types of cleansers, ranging from highly alkaline to highly acidic.
+The findings revealed the following:

-1. there was a slight increase in pH with the alkaline soaps
+- A slight increase in pH was observed with alkaline soaps.

-2. all products had a drying effect on stratum corneum (the outer layer of the skin), but soaps that were superfatted had less
+- All products caused a drying effect on the stratum corneum (the outermost layer of the skin), but the super-fatted soaps exhibited less drying.

-4. all changes were completely reversible and all values returned to normal within 90 minutes after washing
+- All alterations were completely reversible, with all values returning to normal within 90 minutes post-washing.

 (Mirela Moldovan and Alina Nanu.
 “Influence Of Cleansing Product Type On Several Skin Parameters After Single Use.”
 Farmacia, 2010, Vol. 58, 1)

-While another study tested the ‘irritation potential’ of syndets and soaps with varying pH and discovered the following results –
+Another study assessed the ‘irritation potential’ of syndets and soaps with varying pH levels, yielding the following results:

-• the least irritating syndet was with a pH of 7.53
+- The least irritating syndet had a pH of 7.53.

-• the most irritating syndet was with a pH of 4.61
+- The most irritating syndet had a pH of 4.61.

-• the most irritating soap was with a pH of 9.36
+- The most irritating soap had a pH of 9.36.

 (Abbas, S., Goldberg, J.W. and Massaro, M. [2004], Personal Cleanser Technology and Clinical Performance.
 Dermatologic Therapy, 17: 36-38)

-So now let us ask you the real question – is pH really the only factor that determines the irritation potential of a cleanser?
+Now, let’s address the crucial question: is pH the sole factor influencing the irritation potential of a cleanser?

-Absolutely not!
-The ingredients, their extraction, chemistry between the ingredients and the manufacturing process largely determines whether a cleanser will be mild or harsh on the skin.
-In fact, two soaps with the same composition may still work differently for you owing to the difference between the nature of ingredients, their source and extraction and how they are blended together.
+The answer is a resounding no!
+The ingredients, their extraction methods, the chemistry between them, and the manufacturing process play significant roles in determining whether a cleanser is gentle or harsh on the skin.
+In fact, two soaps with identical compositions may still behave differently on your skin due to variations in the nature of the ingredients, their sources, and extraction methods, as well as how they are blended.

-Our organic soaps are not just true soaps but they are also Gourmet!
-These fresh, super – fatted soaps are handmade using the age – old cold process technique and following the simple saponification reaction between fat and alkali (lye).
-The soaps are then cured for 8 weeks to ensure no lye remains in the final product.
+Our organic soaps are not just authentic soaps; they are also gourmet creations!
+These fresh, super-fatted soaps are handcrafted using the traditional cold process method, adhering to the simple saponification reaction between fats and alkali (lye).
+After production, the soaps are cured for eight weeks to ensure that no lye remains in the final product.

-JC soaps are gentle, hydrating and soothing on the skin owing to its rich fatty acids and glycerine content.
+JC soaps are gentle, hydrating, and soothing for the skin, thanks to their rich content of fatty acids and glycerin.

-Now that we understand the relationship cleansing and healthy acid mantle, let’s understand what happens when the skin barrier is compromised!
-Compromised skin barrier means that skin is not able to re-secrete the oils after cleansing and the pH remains altered for a long duration.
-When skin barrier is not healthy, cleansing must be followed up by toning to assist the skin restore its natural pH.
-For face, floral waters like rose or lavender water and for scalp an ACV rinse helps restore the acid mantle.
+Now that we have explored the connection between cleansing and a healthy acid mantle, let’s examine what occurs when the skin barrier is compromised!
+A compromised skin barrier indicates that the skin cannot effectively re-secrete oils after cleansing, resulting in prolonged alterations to the pH.
+When the skin barrier is unhealthy, cleansing should be followed by toning to help the skin restore its natural pH.
+For the face, floral waters such as rose or lavender water can assist, while an apple cider vinegar (ACV) rinse can help restore the acid mantle for the scalp.

-To sum up, it’s safe to say that our skin / scalp are awesome at maintaining their own homeostasis (the ability of our body to regulate and compensate for changes in the environment).
-Unless you are using harsh cleansers (that are extremely acidic or alkaline), which can actually damage your skin, the pH of most skin cleansers will not cause long-term changes in the natural pH of the skin.
+In summary, it is safe to assert that our skin and scalp are quite adept at maintaining their own homeostasis (the body’s ability to regulate and adapt to environmental changes).
+Unless you are using harsh cleansers (which are excessively acidic or alkaline) that can genuinely harm your skin, the pH of most skin cleansers will not lead to long-term alterations in the skin's natural pH.

 REFERENCES